Falven/anti-macshop/README.md

 `make`

 ##Invocation:

-`chmod a+x rm-machsop // if not built, make the file executable by all`
+if not built, make the file executable by all

+`chmod a+x rm-machsop`

 `./rm-machsop`